When To Pierce Baby Ears

 The best play here is to ask either a doctor or a nurse to do the piercing—they tend to be more experienced in such regard.

-Not only that; avoid dangling earrings—they have a 60% chance of getting caught on something (especially in the case of infants), which increases the risk of tearing your child’s earlobe—yikes!
+Also, avoid dangling earrings—they have a 60% chance of getting caught on something (especially in the case of infants), which increases the risk of tearing your child’s earlobe—yikes!
 You definitely don’t want that!

 Lastly, use screw-back earrings so they don’t choke or injure your baby.